-Upon arrival, an induction programme will introduce students to the staff responsible for the course, the campus on which they will be studying, the Library and IT facilities and to the Faculty Registry.
-Students will be provided with the Course Handbook, which provides detailed information about the course.
-Students are allocated a personal tutor who can provide advice and guidance on academic matters.
+Upon arrival, an induction programme will introduce you to the staff responsible for the course, the campus on which you will be studying, the Library and IT facilities, additional support available and to your Faculty Registry Office.
+You will be provided with the Course Handbook, which provides detailed information about the course.
+Each course has a course leader or Director of Studies.
+All students enrolled on a full-time course and part time students registered for more than 60 credits a year have a personal tutor, who provides advice and guidance on academic matters.
+The University uses a Virtual Learning Environment called Blackboard where students access their course materials, and can communicate and collaborate with staff and other students.